 Forget this culture that’s devoted to busyness.
 Forget the fact that Americans report having 16.5 hours of leisure time weekly, once work and household obligations are taken care of, and the time is rapidly shrinking.
 Forget that many of us have to work two jobs with outrageous hours to make ends meet.
 We are up to our ears in work.
 Forget the fact that we’re taught as a culture that busyness is a virtue and God forbid, we should ever take a second for ourselves.

-Oh, and while we’re at it, forget that Americans are swimming in massive TMI (too much information), with barely a second to digest this tidal wave.
-Forget that many of us are bombarded on a daily basis with infotainment from television, radio, billboards, internet ads, email, blackberries, IMs, … etc. Ok, have you forgotten all of that?
+Oh, and while we’re at it, forget that we are bombarded daily with infotainment from television, radio, billboards, internet ads, email, IMs, … etc. OK, have you forgotten all of that?
 Because even putting it all aside, there are still several other reasons it’s hard to meditate every day:

-4. It’s hard because there are seemingly far more interesting and necessary things to do.
-We could watch TV, work out, write poetry, balance our checkbook, scrub the grout from our showers…
+- It’s hard because there are seemingly far more interesting and necessary things to do.
+We could watch TV, work out, write poetry, scrub the grout from our showers…

 If you don’t meditate regularly, you have good excuses.
 You’re like most people.
 It makes you wonder if you should even bother.
 But you should bother, you definitely should bother, and here’s why:

-3. Meditation can be quite interesting.
-We can gain insight into our mind, hearts, and bodies, the way habits and patterns work, what motivates us, andwhat we care about.
+- Meditation can be quite interesting.
+We can gain insight into our mind, hearts, and bodies, the way habits and patterns work, what motivates us, and what we care about.